navtis/morris_texts/README.md

 # morris_texts
-Texts by William Morris being proof-read
+Texts by William Morris being proof-read for the Marxists Internet Archive.